 You want to avoid saying this, not because you’re guilty, but because you don’t want to be blamed for something that wasn’t your fault.
 Insurance companies will do all they can to avoid paying a car crash claim.
 If the other driver’s insurance company can use your policy as an admission of guilt, they will try to deny you coverage for medical bills, property damage, and lost wages—even if the other party was at fault.

 If you’ve found yourself in this situation already, you need the help of a skilled Longview personal injury attorney on your side.
 Our firm, Erskine & McMahon LLP, is experienced in dealing with similar cases.
 Our proven legal advocacy might be just what you need to recover compensation for any expenses the accident may have caused.
-We have nearly 100 years of combined legal experience to offer your case.
+We have over 100 years of combined legal experience to offer your case.
 We can also help investigate the details of the case and prove another driver’s negligence or reckless driving was at fault for the accident.
 Let us see how we can help.

 Tell us about your case by calling (903) 500-2490 or filling out our online form with your case information.
-We look speaking with you in your free case consultation.
+We look speaking with you in your case consultation.